Earth Notes: Efficient Dishwashing

 (Shortly after writing this our old DW24 dishwasher packed up (2009/12/12).
 It had already been repaired at least once.
 It had shown signs of going dangerously insane.
 So we ordered a replacement ZDS2010 which we reviewed.)

 - Run your dishwasher only when it is full if possible.
 You get more for the detergent and energy that goes in.

 - Run the coolest/quickest programme that will do the job.
 Heating water uses almost all of the wash energy.

 - Choose a programme that lets your dishes dry in the air.
 A 'thermal dry' uses a fair bit of energy and is usually not needed.
 Especially if you have time and/or a dish rack for tricky items.

-These last two steps for us save us about 1/3rd (0.86kWh instead of 1.27kWh) of our total energy consumption per load.
+These last two steps save us about one third of our total energy consumption per load.
+So now we use 0.86kWh instead of 1.27kWh.
 I was using 'Quickwash' at 65°C in our old machine which was too ancient to have cooler washes.
-(In our new machine the "ECO" 50°C cycle generally works very well.)
+In our new machine the "ECO" 50°C cycle generally works very well.
 You probably can't use water much above 45°C for hand-washing.
-So anything hotter than that in the dishwasher is likely to give a better wash and kill more bugs...
+So anything hotter than that in the dishwasher is likely to give a better wash, and kill more bugs...